chef-boneyard/chef-web-docs-2016/includes_install/includes_install_manager_server_ha.rst

       $ private-chef-ctl reconfigure

+   This step is required for each of the front end servers in the |chef server oec| deployment.
+For example, in a configuration with two back end servers and three front end servers, this command would need to be run on all three front end machines.

 #.
 Reconfigure the |chef manage| server:

    .. code-block:: bash

       $ opscode-manage-ctl reconfigure

+   This step is required for each of the front end servers in the |chef server oec| deployment.

 .. #.
 Verify the installation:
 ..